The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: The relationship between the GSVD and the CS Decomposition

 The simple notion is that the information may be thought of as

 This connection is rooted ultimately in the Cartan decomposition of the Grassmann manifold, one of the finitely many classes of symmetric spaces \cite{helgason2001differential}.
-The idea is that certain matrix spaces have a ``KAK" or compact/abelian/compact decomposition.
+The idea is that certain matrix spaces have a ``KAK'' or compact/abelian/compact decomposition.
 The SVD is one example as it is orthogonal/diagonal/orthogonal.
 The CS decomposition is another.
 This observation may be found in a numerical linear algebra conference presentation \cite{edelmanhh2002} and in the quantum computing literature \cite{tucci2005introduction}.

 To be sure if $[A;B]$ is already orthogonal then so is $H$.
-This constitutes the ``left half" of the complete CS decomposition.
-Thus a GSVD is a left-half of a CS, when $[A;B]$ are orthogonal, and the left-half of a CS is a GSVD.
-One can also have a basis for the orthogonal complement of span($[A;B]$) to get the ``right half."
-This captures the isomorphism between $G_{m,n}$ and $G_{m,n-m}$.
-Thus if one takes the combined svd's of orthogonal matrices whose spans are orthogonal complements, one has the CS decomposition and vice versa.
+This constitutes the ``left half'' of the complete CS decomposition.
+Thus a GSVD is a ``left half'' of a CS, when $[A;B]$ are orthogonal, and the ``left half'' of a CS is a GSVD.
+One can also have a basis for the orthogonal complement of span($[A;B]$) to get the ``right half.''
+This captures the isomorphism between the Grassmann manifold $\mathcal{G}_{m,n}$ (i.e., $n$-dimensional subspace in $\R^m$) and $\mathcal{G}_{m,m-n}$ (i.e., $(m-n)$-dimensional subspace in $\R^m$).
+Thus if one takes the combined SVD's of orthogonal matrices whose spans are orthogonal complements, one has the CS decomposition and vice versa.

 Any which way, the mathematical idea underlying all is that there is a fairly canonical representation for generic elements of the Grassmann manifold and a matrix connecting back to an orthogonal or arbitrary basis which has a further symmetry property when taking both the span of $[A;B]$ and its orthogonal complement in conjunction in that transposing a full orthogonal matrix reverses the roles canonical coordinates and basis converter.